HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/reflection.md

 The condition at the end of the method body needs to return a **Boolean**, which is the final condition judgment result.

-For more functions, please refer to [CountRules](../public/com/highcapable/yukihookapi/hook/core/finder/base/rules/CountRules).
+For more functions, please refer to [MethodFinder.paramCount](../public/com/highcapable/yukihookapi/hook/core/finder/members/MethodFinder#paramcount-method-2), [ConstructorFinder.paramCount](../public/com/highcapable/yukihookapi/hook/core/finder/members/ConstructorFinder#paramcount-method-2) methods and [CountRules](../public/com/highcapable/yukihookapi/hook/core/finder/base/rules/CountRules).

 :::